mlr-org/mlr/doc/knitted/tutorial/makeBaggingWrapper.md

 ![plot of chunk makeBaggingWrapper_regressionPlot](figs/makeBaggingWrapper/makeBaggingWrapper_regressionPlot.png)

-For more details about the date see `?BostonHousing`.
+For more details about the data see `?BostonHousing`.